ippa/rest.js/README.md

 Gotchas
 -------
-Since JSONP is using dynamically injected script-tags, rectjs doesn't support POST, PUT and DELETE natively using JSONP.
+Since JSONP is using dynamically injected script-tags, is supports GET (not POST, PUT and DELETE).
-We try to get around this fact with the magic defactostandard _method=XXX parameter.

 restjs.unpack() creates the global functions get(), post(), put() and del().
 Not delete() since it's a reserved word in javascript.